 Prior to the offering, there has been no public market for the shares of our common stock.
-The initial public offering price has been negotiated between the company and the representative.
+The initial public offering price has been negotiated between the company, the selling stockholders and the representatives of the underwriters.
 Among the factors to be considered in determining the initial public offering price of the shares, in addition to prevailing market conditions, will be the company's historical performance, estimates of the business potential and earnings prospects of the company, an assessment of the company's management and the consideration of the above factors in relation to market valuation of companies in related businesses.

-We intend to apply to list our common stock on the Nasdaq Global Select Market under the symbol "ALGM."
+Our common stock has been approved for listing on the Nasdaq Global Select Market under the symbol "ALGM."